 I have to admit that I enjoy watching sports on TV more than exercising myself.
 However, I still ended up co-founding a running and fitness app together with Thomas and Magali.

 I never was a big runner, to begin with.
 In my childhood, I played soccer for more than 15 years.
-Quite competitively I would say, hitting the pitch with my buddies three to four times a week for practicing and matches.
-What I enjoyed most about soccer were the social aspect of it and its simplicity.
-If you let the ball do the work you wouldn’t have to run that much to be successful.
+Quite competitively, I would say, hitting the pitch with my buddies three to four times a week for practicing and matches.
+What I enjoyed most about soccer was the social aspect of it and its simplicity.
+If you let the ball do the work, you wouldn’t have to run that much to be successful.
 The worst time for me was the winter break when we had to work on our cardio.
 I always hated it to go on these 10-15K runs when it was cold and snowy.
 Because of work and my studies, I couldn’t find the time to play anymore when I was 23 years old.
-Since then I didn’t do too much sports other than a quick run to catch a bus.
+Since then, I didn’t do too many sports other than a quick run to catch a bus.

 So how could I end up being a co-founder of atlasGO?